What Happens If You Stop Smoking Weed for A Month?

 For good and bad

 You smoke marijuana because it affects your brain and body.
 You know that pleasure comes with some cost.
 It always does.
-Inhaling any foreign substance will leave its mark, so quitting sill leave some effects.
+Inhaling any foreign substance will leave its mark, so quitting still leaves some effects.

-Bad dreams: Pot puts you to sleep, usually a deep restful sleep that forestalls or stops normal sleep and dream patterns.
+Bad dreams: Pot puts you to sleep, usually a deep, restful sleep that forestalls or stops regular sleep and dream patterns.
 So, for a few days after quitting, you can expect to catch up on those misplaced dreams.
-They can return in added confusion and intensity.
+They can return with added confusion and intensity.
 These dreams can contribute to or follow from insomnia because smoking has affected your circadian sleeping patterns.

 Irritability: Cannabis is a dopamine stimulant, even though the effects relax you.
 When you eliminate the stimulant, you mess with the brain/body’s expectations.
 So, until your systems straighten themselves out, you will likely experience mood swings.
 Depending on your habit, choice of strain, and tolerance, these swings can be between euphoric highs and despairing lows, but they will even out in time.

 Appetite: Tim Kohut, writing for Green Rush Daily, says, “Getting a case of the munchies is quite normal after smoking weed, so naturally, the complete opposite happens when you stop.
 When you stop introducing cannabis into your system, your appetite disappears for a little.”
-But, this, too, can depend on your constitution.
-Whether your appetite increases or decreases, you can expect some change, so you might opt for good nutrition.
+But this, too, can depend on your constitution.
+Whether your appetite increases or decreases, you can expect some change, allowing you to opt for good nutrition.

-Focus: As the presence of THC and CBD decline in your system, you may lose focus and continuity.
+Focus: As the presence of THC and CBD declines in your system, you may lose focus and continuity.
 Sometimes described as a “fog,” your brain may struggle to find balance.

 Loss of focus: Another byproduct of the constant fatigue is the loss of concentration, and difficulty learning, memorization, and memory.
-Some of the disorientation comes from increases in brain activity, energy level, and gradual restoration of memory.
+Some of the disorientation stems from increases in brain activity, elevated energy levels, and the gradual restoration of memory.

 Savings: When you stop smoking, you stop using papers, pipes, and pot.
 You stop using bongs, vapers, and Cheetos.
 Taking weed out of your budget can be a real surprise.
 You will realize real gains in money that could be better spent on debt reduction, continuing education, and family needs.

-Weight: Getting high regularly comes at the expense of physical activity and increased appetite for the wrong foods.
+Weight: Regularly getting high comes at the expense of physical activity and an increased appetite for unhealthy foods.
 The lethargy and relaxation come at the cost of weight gain and fat storage.
 So, if you have not balanced your smoking life with physical activity, you will pay for it.

 If you plan to stop smoking weed for a month or for good, you can run interference on some of the effects of withdrawal:

-- Exercise daily to detox through perspiration and mitigate cardiac-respiratory effects.
+• Exercise daily to detoxify through perspiration and mitigate cardiac and respiratory effects.

 Two significant changes have affected marijuana use.
 First, there are more smokers than ever because of the decriminalization and legalization of sales, possession, and use.
 And, two, the cannabis strains available at medical and recreational dispensaries are stronger than ever.